 4.3.2 Managers and operators of small businesses

 Self-employed workers, who operate their own business either independently or with assistance from a small number of others, frequently perform some management and administrative tasks as part of their normal activity.
-In ISCO-08 such jobs are only classified in Major Group 1: Managers, if there is evidence that management, including supervision of staff, is the major component of the work performed.
-For example, a motor vehicle mechanic who owns and operates his or her own workshop and employs a small number of other mechanics, a receptionist and a cleaner but spends most of the time repairing vehicles and/or supervising the work of the other mechanics, is classified in Unit Group 7231: Motor Vehicle Mechanics and Repairers.
+In ISCO-08 such jobs are only classified in Major Group 1: Managers if there is evidence that management, including supervision of staff, is the major component of the work performed.
+For example, a motor vehicle mechanic who owns and operates his or her own workshop and employs a small number of other mechanics, a receptionist and a cleaner, but spends most of the time repairing vehicles and/or supervising the work of the other mechanics, is classified in Unit Group 7231: Motor Vehicle Mechanics and Repairers.

 It is important to note that ISCO-08, like its predecessor, does not take into consideration whether a worker is a working proprietor or not, as this and similar attributes of the labour force, such as being an employer or an employee, reflect status in employment and not the tasks and duties of the worker.
 It is better therefore to treat this characteristic of jobs as a separate variable, classified according to a classification such as the International Classification of Status in Employment (ICSE-93).
 Information related to status in employment should not generally be taken into consideration in assigning jobs to ISCO-08 categories.
 The fact that a worker is, for example, an owner of the business in which he or she is employed may have little or no relationship to the kind of work performed.